Daddy Cooking Tips

 It’s slow enough to allow most of the flavor in the fat to infuse into the food.
 The bad thing is it needs to be used with a drip pan underneath to catch that oil.

-Many people say that this is the best Korean grill pan they’ve ever had.
+Many people say that this is the Korean grill pan they’ve ever had.
 Most of the hype is due to the grease-channeling design.
 Long-time users of this pan say that it remains non-stick for years.
 Everyone likes that kind of durability.

 • 12” diameter is great for sauteing for the whole family